 1 - Antenna Placement |

-Also see the Reception Section;
+See the Reception Section;

-• Antenna Placement (How to Get It)
+• Antenna Placement (Steps to Get It)

 • Antenna Height Loss (Signal Factors)